 Medium: Pastel, black chalk, watercolor, and traces of black chalk underdrawing on four joined sheets of handmade blue laid paper, mounted on canvas and adhered to a keyed stretcher

 Dimensions: 39 3/8 x 31 1/2 in.
 (100 x 80 cm)

 Classification: Pastels & Oil Sketches on Paper

 Credit Line: Purchase, Mrs. Charles Wrightsman Gift, in honor of Annette de la Renta, 2011

-This double portrait is among Coypel’s latest and most accomplished: it displays his dazzling and unerring control of a variety of materials—principally pastel but also black chalk and watercolor (with traces of a black chalk underdrawing) on four abutting sheets of handmade blue laid paper, with one seam, rather incredibly, passing through the woman's chin.
-Traditionally, the sitters are identified as François de Jullienne and his young wife Marie Élisabeth de Séré de Rieux, who were married in 1741.
+The academician Charles Antoine Coypel was appointed First Painter to Louis XV of France in 1747.
+His oeuvre includes genre scenes, satirical caricatures, portraits, and historical and religious subjects in the grand manner.
+His exceptional pastels are few in number.
+This double portrait is among Coypel’s latest and most accomplished: it displays dazzling and unerring control of a variety of materials—principally pastel but also chalk and watercolor.
+Traditionally, the sitters have been identified as François de Jullienne (1722–1754) and his young wife, Marie Élisabeth de Séré de Rieux (1724–1795).
 François was the son of Jean de Jullienne (1686–1766), a wealthy textile merchant, collector of paintings, and patron of Antoine Watteau (1684–1721).